 Step 2: Set Up a Crypto Wallet or Crypto Gateway

 You will need a crypto wallet to collect or store cryptocurrency.
-You do not need a separate one if you plan on using a gateway to transfer the funds from your sales into US dollars or similar currency before depositing in your business checking account.
+You do not need a separate one if you plan on using a gateway to transfer the funds from your sales into US dollars or similar currency before depositing them into your business checking account.

 - Hosted wallets: This is an “out-of-the-box” solution that requires minimal setup and technical skill.
-As such, it’s also the most common type of crypto wallet.
-With a hosted wallet, your third-party “host” is responsible for protecting and storing your crypto assets.
-It’s a great entry-level option.
-Hosted wallets mostly limit your activity to just buying, storing, trading, and selling crypto.
+As such, it’s also the most common type of crypto wallet and a great entry-level option.

-- Hardware wallets: Unlike hosted and self-custody wallets, hardware wallets are a physical device, so you purchase the device and plug it into your computer to buy, sell, trade, lend, borrow, etc. Hardware wallets are the most secure way to maintain your crypto wallet, but it requires the possession of a physical device that you’ll have to keep track of and store securely.
+- Hardware wallets: Unlike hosted and self-custody wallets, hardware wallets are a physical device, so you purchase the device and plug it into your computer to transact online.

 - Coinbase: One of the most popular and reliable digital wallets that is both secure and beginner-friendly

 - MetaMask: Another popular option ideal for those using Ethereum